 If the shallow end is three feet, and the deep end is 10 feet deep, it will be thirteen feet average, then divided in two, the result should be 6.5 feet.

 Next multiply the pool’s length, width, average depth for the cubic feet, and then multiply by 7.5 for the total amount in gallons

 36x18x6.5×7.5 = 31,590 Gallons

-To calculate a round pool with a constant depth, all you must do is find its volume as if it were a cylinder.
+To calculate how many gallons are in a round pool, all you must do is find its volume as if it were a cylinder.
 Multiply the length and the depth and divide by two to get the result in diameter.